One challenge of reporting foreign assets and income on your U.S. tax return is determining which exchange rate should be used.

 You must convert the maximum account value for each account into United States dollars using the Treasury year-end exchange rate.

-If no Treasury Financial Management Service rate is available, use another verifiable exchange rate and provide the source of that rate (we’ve never come across this).
+If no Treasury Financial Management Service rate is available, use another verifiable exchange rate and provide the source of that rate.

 Interest income and dividend income